mcarton/CRAPS-Kernel/Processor/doc/interruptions.md

 higher priority/ID.

 The `handle_int` bit, controlled by the sequencer, reset the *JK* latch corresponding to the higher interruption.
-It also set the register *psr*.
+It also sets the register *psr*.

 # Sequencer #